This policy sets out how we will use and share the information that you give us.

 - Subscribing to our newsletter

-- Requesting any of our goods, services, downloads or other information.
+- Requesting any of our goods, services, downloads, events or other information.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: